The main content of this page starts here

 Deciduous forest (Source: BLE)

 By far the largest part of the forest is used for forestry purposes.
 The basis for this are the naturally occurring species of trees and shrubs in Germany, most of which are native tree and shrub species.
-Only in exceptional cases species have been introduced as neophytes and are considered to be part of the native flora by now.
+However, in view of climate change, non-native tree species are also of increasing interest.
+Intensive research is being carried out into the potential and risks of these species.

 In contrast to agriculture, only naturally occurring species are used in forestry.
 Forest trees and shrubs are usually wild plants and not cultivated plants.